oswaldsql/MiniMock/README.md

 ### Argument matching

 MiniMock does not support argument matching using matchers like other mocking frameworks.
-Instead you can use the call parameter to match arguments using predicates or internal functions.
+Instead, you can use the call parameter to match arguments using predicates or internal functions.

 ```csharp
     var versionLibrary = Mock.IVersionLibrary(config => config